amadeuspham/drumSeparation/README.md

 ```

 ### Install dependencies
 Make sure you have the following [Python](https://www.python.org) packages installed: [NumPy](https://numpy.org), [Matplotlib](https://matplotlib.org), [LibROSA](https://librosa.github.io/librosa/).
-You install all of them through pip by running the following command using on command line:
+You can install all of them through pip by running the following command using on command line:
 ```bash
 pip install numpy matplotlib librosa
 ```